for undergraduate students

 Registered students who completely withdraw from all classes after the start of a semester may be eligible for a refund of College charges in accordance with College policy.
 Students must initiate the official withdrawal process in the Registrar’s Office.
 Refer to the College catalog for specific information regarding withdrawal policies and procedures.
 Separate calculations will be done to determine how much institutional and federal aid a student is eligible to retain in light of the withdrawal.
 Federal regulations may require a recalculation of federal aid eligibility if a student withdraws from, drops, or does not begin scheduled coursework that is offered in a modular format.
 Modular courses are those which do not span the length of the semester.
 In addition, a recalculation of aid eligibility may be required for students who cease enrollment during the semester but who have not gone through the official withdrawal process.
 Please contact the Financial Aid Office for additional information on the impact withdrawing from the College will have on financial aid eligibility.

 College policy and federal regulations require that students make adequate progress toward their intended degrees if they wish to maintain eligibility for financial aid.
-Students must demonstrate not only that they are earning sufficient credits to complete their degrees within the typical timeframe but also that they are maintaining a satisfactory cumulative grade point average (GPA).
+To retain financial aid, students must:

 - Maintain a cumulative GPA of at least 2.0 at all times.